larron/mongoose-email-address-manager/README.md

 Use the statics...

-    User.findOneByEmail - like mongooses findOne except the first arg is an email_address instead of a condition) User.findByEmail - same here... this is useful if unique is set to false and more than one doc has the same email) User.findByEmailVerificationCode - find the doc by one of it's email verification codes User.emailExists - use this to check if email exists within entire collection so you can quickly throw that "email already exists" error on your signup forms or something with that cool new API)
+    User.findOneByEmail - like mongooses findOne except the first arg is an email_address instead of a condition User.findByEmail - same here... this is useful if unique is set to false and more than one doc has the same email User.findByEmailVerificationCode - find the doc by one of it's email verification codes User.emailExists - use this to check if email exists within entire collection so you can quickly throw that "email already exists" error on your signup forms or something with that cool new API

 Empower your self with easy methods on the instance...

     user.getPrimaryEmail // returns the email object
-    user.setPrimaryEmail // sets emaill_address as primary and removes primary from the other user.findEmail // find the email object within the doc user.removeEmail // removes and saves the doc with the loss of an email address user.emailExists // do we have the email in the doc?
+    user.setPrimaryEmail // sets email_address as primary and removes primary from the other email object user.findEmail // find the email object within the doc user.removeEmail // removes and saves the doc with the loss of an email address user.emailExists // do we have the email in the doc?
 It's always a yes or no answer